lightninglabs/pool/docs/faq.md

 ### Who pays the on-chain fees?

 When the channel is opened, the cost of opening the channel is split between the buyer and seller.
-When the channel is closed, the cost of closing the channel and future UTXO consolidation costs are paid by the buyer.
+The Pool is not involved on the closing fees and they are charged like any other normal Lightning channel, with the channel's initiator being the seller.

 ### Who earns the routing fees from the channel that is opened with me?